 What You Need to Know About Depression DURING Pregnancy

-Thanks to recent public health initiatives, most people are aware that postpartum depression can affect many women after the birth of a child.
+Most people are aware that postpartum depression can affect many women after the birth of a child.
 In general, somewhere between 15-20% of new mothers will develop this condition.

 What’s less known is that women can develop depression or anxiety at any time in the perinatal period—or the time period that encompasses the 40 weeks of pregnancy and the baby’s first year of life.
-According to many studies, prenatal depression is probably just as common as postpartum depression.
+According to studies, prenatal depression is probably just as common as postpartum depression.
 This is one of the reasons why the U.S. Preventive Services Task Force recently recommended that all pregnant women be routinely screened for depression.

 Virtua licensed clinical social worker and certified child-life specialist Alice Jannini runs a weekly postpartum depression support group, and mothers-to-be are welcome to attend and discuss their concerns.
 “I am always happy to see a pregnant woman come to our group,” says Jannini.
 “This is a huge proactive step that shows she's taking care of herself, is in touch with her feelings, and knows she needs to find support to get through a challenging time in her life.”

-Is it Baby Blues or Depression?
+Is it baby blues or depression?